 The WNetConnectionDialog1 function brings up a general browsing dialog for connecting to network resources.
 The function requires a CONNECTDLGSTRUCT to establish the dialog box parameters.

-DWORD WNetConnectionDialog1A( LPCONNECTDLGSTRUCTA lpConnDlgStruct );
+DWORD WNetConnectionDialog1A( [in, out] LPCONNECTDLGSTRUCTA lpConnDlgStruct );

 Pointer to a CONNECTDLGSTRUCT structure.
 The structure establishes the browsing dialog parameters.

 If the user cancels the dialog box, the function returns –1.
 If the function is successful, it returns NO_ERROR.
 Also, if the call is successful, the dwDevNum member of the CONNECTDLGSTRUCT structure contains the number of the connected device.

 Typically this dialog returns an error only if the user cannot enter a dialog session.
 This is because errors that occur after a dialog session are reported to the user directly.
 If the function fails, the return value is a system error code, such as one of the following values.

 Both the CONNDLG_RO_PATH and the CONNDLG_USE_MRU dialog box options are set.
 (Dialog box options are specified by the dwFlags member of the

 Both the CONNDLG_PERSIST and the CONNDLG_NOT_PERSIST dialog box options are set.

 The CONNDLG_RO_PATH dialog box option is set and the lpRemoteName member of the NETRESOURCE structure does not point to a remote network.
 (The CONNECTDLGSTRUCT structure points to a NETRESOURCE structure.)